Dynamics of helical vortex filaments in non viscous incompressible flows: End of the proof of Theorem .

 Assume now that $\eps$ is small enough such that $\frac{C_{\kappa,T}}{|\ln \eps|^\kappa} < \eta_0/2$.
 By continuity, this is in contradiction with the definition of $T_\eps$ given at \eqref{def:T_eps}.
 Therefore $T_\eps = T$ and the proof of Theorem~\ref{theo:main} is now complete.

 {\bf Acknowledgements.} This work was supported by the BOURGEONS project, grant ANR-23-CE40-0014-01 of the French National Research Agency (ANR).
 M.D. was funded by the Simons Collaboration of Wave Turbulence and thanks the Institut Fourier for its hospitality.
+C.L. also benefited of the support of the ANR under France 2030 bearing the reference ANR-23-EXMA-004 (Complexflows project of the PEPR MathsViVEs).